Nihilantropy/Minishell/README.md

 ## 📜 Final Submission

-When you’re done crafting your Minishell, submit your work to your assigned Git repository.
+When you’re done crafting your Minihell, submit your work to your assigned Git repository.
 Double-check everything because only what’s in your repo will be graded!

-And remember, Deepthought—the all-seeing grading system—will be inspecting your code after peer evaluations, so make sure your shell is as robust and error-free as possible.
+If you are just a c programmer enthusiast...
+Greate job!
+Upload it on your git hub and see if you can get any review!

 ## 👥 Peer Evaluations